The top toolbar runs along the top left of the module editor, ending where the sidebar begins. There are three main groupings of tools on this bar:

 There is also a Back button you can use to exit the module editor [?]

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX..
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options..

 The top toolbar’s layer tools, located in the middle, give you extra ways to work with layers, providing buttons to duplicate, copy, delete, lock, hide and change sorting positions.

 The right most section of the toolbar contains a few assorted bonus tools.
 You have alternative layer selection tools, an undo history, control over responsive sizes, activation of inline help, and a button to add pre-styled content.

 So far in our Closer Look we’ve taken a look at modules and the module editor.
 Next, we have just one more core concept to break down in order for you to have a really solid foundational understanding of Slider Revolution.

 In the next section we’ll be taking a closer look at layers, the smallest building blocks of Slider Revolution modules.
 Let’s start with a quick overview of what we’ll be covering.